flgkd/integer-linear-programming-notes/notes/07-lagrangian-relaxation-and-duality.md

 This does **not** mean that the dual function is necessarily smooth.

-In integer programming, it is often piecewise linear and nondifferentiable.
+For a linear integer program with a finite feasible set $X$, the dual function is concave and piecewise linear, and it is generally nondifferentiable.

 It also does not mean that the Lagrangian dual always has the same optimal value as the primal problem.

 A positive duality gap may remain.

-### Minimum, Infimum, and Bounds
+### 3.1 Minimum, Infimum, and Bounds

 A useful preliminary fact is: